All you need to know.

 Novum is a Contract Research Organization (CRO) that provides research services to the worldwide pharmaceutical industry.
-For almost 50 years, Novum has been considered one of the world’s leaders in the conduct of clinical trials.
+For over 40 years, Novum has been considered one of the world’s leaders in the conduct of clinical trials.
 Novum has completed over 3,000 studies for more than 300 pharmaceutical companies.

 We conduct three main types of studies: Outpatient, Topical/Skin and PK-Bioequivalence.
 [Other study types may be conducted and vary by location.]
 These studies can be as brief as two days or may last as long as three to six weeks.
 Some may require overnight stays and blood draws and others will not.